rangle/ngcourse/handout/01-introduction.md

 (Firefox, IE9+, Chrome, Safari).

-## Introduction to JavaScript
+#Part 2: Introduction to JavaScript for Angular

 JavaScript is a dynamic programming language that can be leveraged for a number of different programming techniques.
 JavaScript was originally designed as a client side language that enriches user experience in the browser, but since has evolved into a full-stack language with popular frameworks such as AngularJS on the client side and NodeJS on the server side.

-JavaScript Data Types
+##JavaScript Data Types

 JavaScipt has five primative data types: string, number, boolean, undefined and null.
 JavaScript also has a single object data type.
 Primitive data types are immutable, meaning that they cannot